Tanzania elections: A choice between Magufuli and democracy? | DW | 27.10.2020

 Tanzania's President John Magufuli was celebrated for his promises to tackle corruption and trim excessive government spending when he first took office in 2015.

-He quickly won accolades for ushering in a swathe of austerity cuts, such as scrapping lavish state ceremonies and unnecessary foreign travel for officials.
+He quickly won accolades for ushering in a swath of austerity cuts, such as scrapping lavish state ceremonies and unnecessary foreign travel for officials.

 Magufuli also raised people's hopes for democratic reforms in the country, despite being a member of the ruling Chama Cha Mapinduzi party, which has held power since Tanzania's independence in 1961.